NabiKAZ/Instagram-API-wiki/FAQ.md

 ### Im getting Error 500

 This is a server internal error, due to some bad configuration, this is **NOT** an API issue, so don't open any issue related to this.
 If you use a proxy and you get this error, the proxy could be the problem.

+### My photo doesn't appear when searching hashtags

+This is a known issue and will be fixed eventually, so don't open issues about this.